 The village regularly indulges in promotions and special events, all of which can be viewed online before you go.
 If you’re staying in Sicily for a week or two, you might want to check these events’ availability before planning your visit to the village.
 It might enable you to pick the best day to visit so you can get the most out of it.

 Places to eat at the outlet village

-While the outlet is all about fashion, there is ample opportunity to enjoy some wonderful taste experiences as well.
+While the outlet is all about fashion, there is ample opportunity to enjoy some wonderful taste experiences.
 Are you dehydrated for a coffee?
 Head for Cappuccino or Break Coffee to quench your thirst.
 Those with a need for something sweet might want to pay a visit to the Lindt Maitre Chocolatier outlet to invest in some taste sensations.
-A more traditional experience can be had at the Bottega delle Cassatelle, which sells locally-inspired and made confectionery that makes a beautiful introduction to the Sicilian sweetness.
+A more traditional experience can be had at the Bottega Delle Cassatelle, which sells locally-inspired and made confectionery that makes a beautiful introduction to the Sicilian sweetness.
 Alternatively, a desire for something more filling might tempt you to visit Con Piu Gusto, where finger food is all the rage.
 Just add your choice of Sicilian sauce sensations to complete the experience.
 What could be more appealing than that?

 With around 100 shops in total, you’ll need the occasional dose of sustenance to give you the energy to make it round the majority of the shops on offer.
-Among the brand names some shops sell items made in Sicily, so you can buy something unique to the island to take home as a souvenir or gift.
+Among the brand names, some shops sell items made in Sicily, so you can buy something unique to the island to take home as a souvenir or gift.
 Whatever you decide to do at the Sicilia Outlet Village, it is a full-day experience you shall not soon forget.